ad-freiburg/ad-blog/content/post/project-dkgqa.md

     <br>
 </figure>

 We can see that the full finetune achieves a lower validation loss than the LoRA variants.
 However, the LoRA variants exhibit no signs of overfitting, whereas the full finetune does.
-When comparing the LoRA variants against each other, we see that large LoRA ranks correlate to a lower validation loss.
+When comparing the LoRA variants against each other, we see that larger LoRA ranks correlate to a lower validation loss.
 Let's also compare the number of trainable parameters between the four runs:

 | Model variant | Total parameters | Trainable parameters | Trainable parameters (adapters only) |
 |---------------|-----------------:|---------------------:|-------------------------------------:|